 The Forensic Evaluation Service (FES) completes outpatient and inpatient court-ordered evaluations for counties across Oregon pursuant to Chapter 161 of the Oregon Revised Statute.
 Orders primarily involve initial competency to stand trial (CST) evaluations pursuant to ORS 161.365 for clients residing in county custody for one-day evaluations at the hospital or evaluations pursuant to ORS 161.370 for clients residing at the hospital and already determined incompetent to proceed by the court.
 Additional orders involve criminal responsibility and diminished capacity evaluations.

-Interns who choose a rotation within FES will have the opportunity to participate in the evaluation process including and not necessarily limited to record review (hospital records, police reports, collateral records), contacting collateral sources, interviewing, administering and interpreting psychological testing, and report writing as well as the possibility of witnessing and/or offering testimony.
-Interns may also screen clients already admitted to OSH for evaluation readiness.
+Interns who choose a rotation within FES will have the opportunity to participate in the evaluation process including and not necessarily limited to record review (hospital records, police reports, collateral records), contacting collateral sources, interviewing, administering and interpreting psychological tests, and report writing as well as the possibility of witnessing and/or offering testimony.
 As the rotation progresses, the interns’ responsibility for aspects of the evaluation process will increase based on experience and skill.
+At the outset of the rotation, interns will receive their supervisor’s interview and report templates.
+Throughout the rotation, the interns are highly encouraged to adapt these templates as they develop their own evaluation style.
 By the end of the rotation, the supervisor may submit some (or all) of the intern’s completed work to the Court with a co-signed report.
 In this rotation, the intern will work with a primary supervisor, but will also observe and work with the other evaluators in the department.
-Interns will receive at least one hour of individual supervision per week.
+Specifically, interns are asked to observe other evaluators in the department on a weekly basis to gain exposure to various evaluation and report writing styles.
+On average, a typical intern completing a major rotation will author and submit to the Court between 12 and 22 competency reports.
+Interns will also complete at least one criminal responsibility (Guilty Except for Insanity and/or Diminished Capacity) evaluation.

 *Available as a major or minor